dzackgarza/Notes/Website/resources_by_class.md

  **Legend**
 - :fa-book: -- Textbooks
 - :fa-tv: -- Videos or online lectures
-- :fa-external-link: -- Websites or other online collections of resources
+- :fa-link: -- Websites or other online collections of resources
 - :fa-star: -- Particularly excellent resources that I highly recommend
 - _Details_ -- Expand these sections for notes on the mathematical content or subject-specific advice.